Charystag/Charystag/README.md

 <!-- The goal is to write a README file for my repository Charystag/Charystag on github-->

-# :rocket: Innovating with Automation: From Ideas to Real-World Solutions :bulb:
+# :rocket: Innovating with Automation: From Ideas to Real-World Solutions

 ## Introduction